rafooyel11/mindmatter/README.md

 # Step 5
 Navigate to the Project Folder 'mindmatter'

 # Step 6
-Write npx run expo:android
+At terminal run this command
+npm install

+Then after that run npx expo run:android (make sure android emulator is open)